acc101/BoldRead/README.md

 # BoldRead

 BoldRead is a web application designed to enhance your reading experience.
-It processes your ebooks and applies a unique formatting: it boldens the first two letters of each word that is longer than three characters.
-This formatting is designed to make reading faster, easier, and more retentive.
+It processes your ebooks and applies a unique formatting: the first two letters of each word longer than three characters are bolded.
+This formatting approach is designed to facilitate faster, easier, and more retentive reading.

-Features
+## Features

-Upload your ebook in EPUB or PDF format
+- Upload your ebook in EPUB or PDF format.
-Download the processed ebook with the unique formatting applied Simple and user-friendly interface
+- The application processes your ebook and applies the unique formatting.
+- Download your newly formatted ebook for a better reading experience.

-How to Use
+## How to Use

-Visit the BoldRead web application.
+1. Visit the BoldRead web application.
-Click on the file upload button and select your ebook file.
-The file must be in either EPUB or PDF format.
+2. Click on the file upload button and select your ebook file.
-Click on the 'Upload' button to submit your file.
+3. Click on the 'Upload' button to submit your ebook for processing.
-Wait for the processing to complete.
-Once done, a download link will appear.
-Click on the 'Download' link to download your processed ebook.
+4. Once processing is complete, a 'Download' link will appear.
+Click on this link to download your formatted ebook.
-Future Improvements

-Support for more ebook formats
-Customizable formatting options
-Progress indicator during file processing
-Feedback

-If you have any feedback or suggestions, feel free to open an issue on this repository.
-We appreciate your contributions to improving BoldRead.
+## Development

+BoldRead is built with Flask, a Python web framework, and uses JavaScript for client-side scripting.
+The application's styles are written in CSS.